layanaljohani314/Mobile-Price-Range-Classification-using-ANN-/README.md

 * **Pandas & NumPy**: For data manipulation and numerical analysis.
 * **Scikit-learn**: For data preprocessing, feature scaling, and evaluation metrics.
 * **Matplotlib & Seaborn**: For data visualization and performance plotting.

-## Model Architecture
-The Neural Network consists of:
-1.  **Input Layer**: Accepts the technical features of the mobile devices.
-2.  **Hidden Layers**: Multiple dense layers with **ReLU** activation functions to capture complex patterns.
-3.  **Output Layer**: A dense layer with a **Softmax** activation function to output the probability for each of the 4 price categories.

 ## How to Run
 1.  **Clone the repository**: